jman985/umn-html-twitter-widget/README.md

 #### *index.html*
-This page is a simply a sample page used soley by the Design Team to test their Twitter Tweet embed script using a mock-up of an individual book page from the UMN Press website.
+This page is simply a sample page used soley by the Design Team to test their Twitter Tweet embed script using a mock-up of an individual book page from the UMN Press website.

 ## Server